department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 - **Getting a pre-need determination of eligibility doesn’t guarantee you’ll be buried in a specific VA national cemetery.** We ask you where you'd prefer to be buried so we can try to help fulfill your final wishes.
 But, when we receive a request for burial from the person handling your burial arrangements, we'll assign a gravesite in a cemetery with available space at the time of need.
 We make assignments without regard to rank, ethnic or religious background, branch of service, or other factors.

-- **Active-duty service members don't need to apply for a pre-need determination of eligibility.** If a service member dies on active duty, they're eligible for burial without a pre-need decision letter.
 </li>

 <li class="process-step list-three">